BlueSkyDefender/Depth3D/ReadMe_Depth3D.txt

 Game Depth Map list and settings. https://github.com/BlueSkyDefender/Depth3D/blob/master/Game_Settings.txt

 PLEASE SET YOUR RESOLUTION FIRST.
 Turn Off DOF in all games if possible.
-Unless you want to know how it feels to be neer sighted.
+Unless you want to know how it feels to be neer sighted

+#Polynomial Barrel Distortion
+Polynomial Barrel Distortion v1.2 Is an barrel distortion for HMD type Displays For SuperDepth3D.
+Shader order is important when using PBD shader with SuperDepth3D.
+Make sure this is last.
+Ex.
+Cross_Cursor
+Depth3D
+Polynomial_Barrel_Distortion_M

 ### In-shader Settings
 ======================================================================================================================================
-Depth_Map_Division Determines The size of the Depth Map.
-For 4k Use 2 or 2.5.
-For 1440p Use 1.5 or 2.
+// Determines The resolution of the Depth Map.
+For 4k Use 1.75 or 1.5.
+For 1440p Use 1.5 or 1.25.
 For 1080p use 1.
-To edit this open up the shader and change this number
+Too low of a resolution will remove too much.

-#define Depth_Map_Division 2.0
+#define Depth_Map_Division 1.0

+// Determines The Max Depth amount.
+The larger the amount harder it will hit on FPS will be.
+#define Depth_Max 50

+// Enable this to fix the problem when there is a full screen Game Map Poping out of the screen.
+AKA Full Black Depth Map Fix.
+I have this off by default.
+Zero is off, One is On.
+#define FBDMF 0

+// BOTW Fix WIP
+#define AADM 0

 ### In-game Menu Settings
 ======================================================================================================================================